european-public-network/european-public-network.github.io/docs/1000_whats_epn/1500_goals.md

 - To provide a blockchain technology based on German or European law, respectively.
 - To establish decentralized governance structures that control the development of the network independently of a central organization.

-The evan.network is initiated by [evan GmbH](http://www.evan.network) and gradually transferred to a decentralized autonomous organization (DAO) by the admission of partners into the evan.network, in which the control of the network is carried out by the involved partners themselves.
+The European Public Network is initiated by [evan GmbH](http://www.evan.network) and gradually transferred to a decentralized autonomous organization (DAO) by the admission of partners into the European Public Network, in which the control of the network is carried out by the involved partners themselves.